kymo42/voice-isolator/SETUP.md

 #### B. Configure Outputs
 1. Find **"Hardware Out 1"** section (left side) - this should be YOUR SPEAKERS
 2. Find **"Hardware Out 2"** section (middle) - set to **"VoiceMeeter Aux Output"**
-   - This is what Voice Isolator will use to capture speaker audio
+   - This is what SpeakerLove will use to capture speaker audio

 #### C. Configure Application Audio
 1. In Windows Volume Mixer, set applications to output to **VoiceMeeter Virtual Input**
    - Open: Settings → Sound → Volume mixer → Advanced
    - For each app (Browser, Discord, etc.) → Set output to VoiceMeeter
-2. This ensures Voice Isolator sees what you're playing
+2. This ensures SpeakerLove sees what you're playing

-### Phase 3: Configure Voice Isolator
+### Phase 3: Configure SpeakerLove
 1. Run the program:
    ```bash
    python voice_isolator.py